andrewrutter/creativeclarity-copy-01/src/pages/index.md

   content: |-
     ![](/images/logo-1.png "Creative Clarity Logo")

-    We a software services company headquartered in Atlanta, GA.
+    We are a software services company headquartered in Atlanta, GA.

     We are experts in the delivery of custom web and mobile applications for companies of all sizes, from startups to Fortune 500.